-This is a guest post by Miranda of Miranda’s Muses.
+This piece on romantic things to do in Vancouver is a guest post by Miranda of Miranda’s Muses.

 Vancouver is a wonderful seaside city located in Western Canada, and it just so happens to be the place I refer to as home.

 With Christmastime just around the corner, you and your love may be searching for some romantic activities that have a festive touch during your time in Vancouver Look no further as I’ve sorted out some of my personal favourite attractions, and even a few that have some great features to offer during the Holiday season in particular.

 With that all said and done, let’s dive in to see what some of the most romantic things to do in Vancouver are!

 Van Dusen Garden is a romantic place for couples year round, but if you ask me, visiting on a chilly December night is when the Garden’s are at their best.

 My hubby and I visited the Van Dusen Gardens for my birthday (any other December babies

 here?) and we were beyond impressed with the light display they put on for Christmastime.

 You can spend hours wandering around the gardens weaving through various displays, and watching light shows choreographed to Christmas songs.